windmill-labs/windmill/README.md

 ## Sandboxing and workload isolation

 Windmill uses nsjail on top of the deno sandboxing.
-It is pretty secure.
-Do not take our word for it, take
+It is production multi-tenant grade secure.
+Do not take our word for it, take [fly.io's one](https://fly.io/blog/sandboxing-and-workload-isolation/)
-[fly.io's one](https://fly.io/blog/sandboxing-and-workload-isolation/)

 ## Performance